BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 how it was generated.

-All checked-in files should be permissively licensed, consistent with the license.txt file.
+All checked-in files should be permissively licensed, consistent with the LICENSE.txt file.

-If a file is needed that can be legally downloaded from the public Internet, but not redistributed, a Makefile rule (or similar mechanism) can be included to perform that download and check that the result has the expected SHA256.
+If a file is needed that can be legally downloaded from the public Internet, please explicitly download those files and check that the result has the expected SHA256.
+Do NOT redistribute or embed it within Bedrock without checking license.
 This step should be visibly documented, and users encouraged to take that step once per repository checkout.

-Sometimes files that look like source are actually machine generated.
-This can be very good, when it minimizes the chances of it having hard-to-detect errors.
-It can also be confusing, and the worst case is to have a long (but correct-by-construction) file checked in to the source repository, which has then been hand-edited such that correctness can no longer be guaranteed.
-Usually the best approach is to use Makefiles to generate these files on-the-fly.
-If they are checked in, they should be both visibly marked at the top as machine-generated, and have some cross-check rule that confirms they still have the expected contents.
+TODO: Example?

+Please do NOT check-in machine generated code.
+If unavoidable, make it explicit.

+Understanding that the choice of a programming language depends on the task at hand:
+Currently, synthesizable code is written in Verilog, machine-generated Verilog typically comes from Python, test benches that are too complex for Verilog resort to Python, and network runtime support is in Python, C, or C++.

+Standard implementations and standard libraries are preferred for obvious reasons.

+Automatic generation of documentation is a topic of current discussion.
+Suggestions welcome!

 ## Reproducible builds

 All constructed files (sometimes called artifacts) should be reproducible.
 See [reproducible-builds.org](https://reproducible-builds.org).
-This includes pretty much any machine-generated file, including pseudo-source files discussed above.
+This includes pretty much any machine-generated file.

 Purposefully embedded "built-on" date stamps are deprecated; use a git commit ID (or similar) instead.